Personal Training: Resistance Training – Free vs Fixed

 Fixators – Erector Spinae, Rectus Abdominis, TVA, Obliques, Infraspinatus, Supraspinatus, Subscapularis, Teres Minor

-*additional muscles could also be included.
+*Additional muscles could also be included.

 Interested in becoming a personal trainer